bianc8/rdc22/README.md

 <br>

-Search is **UNIDIRECTIONAL** but when the search reach one end of the file, pressing **n** continue the search starting from the other end of the file.
+Search is **UNIDIRECTIONAL** but when the search reach one end of the file, pressing **n** continues the search, starting from the other end of the file.

 ## Search from the current line **forward**/**backwards**